bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ~~~

-We parse this information and populate a Meetingscollection on the server side (stored in  MongoDB) for all the ongoing meetings on this BigBlueButton server.
+We parse this information and populate a Meetings collection on the server side (stored in  MongoDB) for all the ongoing meetings on this BigBlueButton server.
 Similarly we obtain an array of all users, presentations and the chat history for each meeting.
 Using this information we populate our collections Users, Chat, Presentations, Shapes, Slides, etc.
 We are subscribed to receive event messages on the following Redis channel: